raolivei/docker_monitoring_nodejs_app/README.md

 You can monitor the workload results by accessing Grafana dashboard 'containers-monitor': http://localhost:2000/dashboard/db/containers-monitor

 The last two graphs refer to network input/output.
-It is also interesting to monitor memory and cpu usage.
+It is also interesting to monitor memory and cpu usage.<br /><br />